fdcerqueira/Metagenomics/README.md

 **binning.sh**

-1) Create metadata for the SqueezeMeta pipeline
+1)Create metadata for the SqueezeMeta pipeline

-2) Binning using SqueezeMeta
+2)Binning using SqueezeMeta

 **instrain.sh**